<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 You’re already busy running your business and training new employees.
 The last thing you need is to spend additional hours at your desk as you figure out how to use any software.

-CMS platforms already require some time investment to learn how to use them.
+CMS platforms already require a time investment to learn how to use them.
 But look for ones that are relatively user-friendly and offer helpful resources such as video tutorials, a knowledge base, and good customer support.

 Plan for Integration Capabilities.